 In fact, possibly the contrary can be claimed.
 Open source means that malicious code can be injected by anyone.
 The long history of Linux shows that preventive security engineering failed at all times, and nobody noticed for 10 years or so.
 See for example here.

 The supply chain infiltration is an interesting attack against Linux, against which it is, by design and by ideology, not defended (or not well).
 We should not and cannot trust open source developers.
 If they are not paid “officially”, why do they work so hard?
-The answer is that they are likely to be recipients of some dark money from criminal or rogue state sources.
-Even when they are paid by Google, there is a huge imbalance of power and information and profits made by Google prove that the whole Linux community have been abused and infiltrated by influencer developers: who contribute a bit but of course benefit more.
-Profits are basically privatized and work is supported by a larger unpaid community.
+One answer is of course, passion and hidden subsidies.
+But then another answer is that they are VERY likely to be recipients of some dark money from criminal or rogue state sources.
+Even when they are paid by Google out of altruism, this never was altruism.
+This was manipulation and exploitation worse than child labour, because in fact this is slave labor in disguise.
+There is a huge imbalance of power and information and profits made by Google from the tech developed and funded by others are here to prove, that the whole Linux community have probably been abused and infiltrated by influencer developers: Google will contribute a bit but of course they benefit a lot more.
+Profits or rather social and technical benefits from Linux development are basically privatized, and important work is supported by a larger unpaid community.

 Facebook, is a business which is quite recent.
 It started making money only since around 2005, and not long ago, nobody was quite sure how it is possible that Facebook will ever be profitable.
 They have succeeded because they have literally hacked our society for their benefit: humans are hackable.
 They also have hacked our political system (by lobbying politicians behind the scenes) and our legal system (the whole planet was tricked into accepting the T&C based in California or similar).
 People were tricked to abandon their sovereignty and massively relinquished to be protected by their own governments laws and regulators.
 Facebook and similar Internet giant corporations have in particular hacked our social instincts and enrolled billions of naive individuals into a powerful money making machine.